FHNW-Dream-Team/chat/README.md

 * ✔ Delete account
 * ✔ Login
 * ✔ Logout
-* ✔ List chatrooms
+* ✔ List group chats
-* ✔ Join a particular chatroom
+* ✔ Join a particular group chats
-* ✔ See messages in the chatroom
+* ✔ See messages in the group chats
-* ✔ Send a message to the chatroom
+* ✔ Send a message to the group chats

 ### Basic features: Architecture and GUI
 * ✔ MVC structure: Separate the UI from the logic